PL-10: Design

 The PL-10 may be partially based on the South African A-Darter AAM.
-It uses an infrared (IIR) sensor; these generally improve detection range and resistance to countermeasures.
-The later PL-10E has all-aspect targeting capability using an IIR sensor that images the entire target.
+It uses an imaging infrared (IIR) sensor; these generally improve detection range and resistance to countermeasures.
+The PL-10E has all-aspect targeting capability using an IIR sensor that images the entire target.
 The seeker is reportedly very resistant to jamming and electronic countermeasures.

 The IIR seeker may track targets +/-90 degree off boresight angles.
 It may be slaved to a helmet-mounted display (HMD); the missile may be fired at a target that is visually sighted by the pilot ("look and shoot") and outside the aircraft's radar scan envelope.
 The missile may lock-on after launch (LOAL) and receive targeting data through a datalink while in flight.

 Flight is controlled by a thrust-vector controlled solid rocket motor and free-moving control wings on the missile's tail, which facilitate the missile to achieve turn capability of over 60Gs and high angles of attack.

-According to the assessment by Royal United Services Institute, the PL-10 provides comparable performance to European ASRAAM and IRIS-T missiles, while offering superior kinematic performances against AIM-9X.
+According to the assessment by Royal United Services Institute, the PL-10 provides comparable performance to European ASRAAM and IRIS-T missiles.
 According to aviation researcher Justin Bronk, the overall capability of the PL-10 reaches an approximate parity with Western systems and surpasses Russian technologies.